BrightcoveOS/ios-player-samples/README.md

 iOS does **not** allow FairPlay-protected video to display in a simulator so it's important to develop on an actual device.

+#### DAI

+DAI sample demonstrate how to make a stream request for ad and content video—either VOD or live content.

 #### FreeWheel

 FreeWheel samples demonstrate how to play ads managed by FreeWheel.
 These are intended to cover the basic configuration to retrieve linear and companion ads.